sniperj/minify/README.md

 Minify all of your css and Js Files
 ________________________________________________________
-Firstly I would like to  thank the Author: Tubal Martin - http://tubalmartin.me/ for developing the css and js minify classes used in this project.

 This code was created to compliment JsMin.php and CSSmin.php by minifying all css and js files found in the current folder and sub directories.
 The class also creates